 The conflict, however, is that the US absolutely does not want this to happen since it understands that it would lessen its control over Europe, and consequently Eurasia.
 One needs only to reference former National Security Advisor and noted Polish-American geostrategic Zbigniew Brzezinski’s ‘The Grand Chessboard’ to see this explicitly stated.
 Therefore, the US wants to use its proxy EU elites to enforce pressure on whichever leader or country wants to build pragmatic relations with Russia, hence the current externally driven destabilization in Macedonia.
 The future of the Balkans runs through Macedonia, and the country is now the latest flashpoint of the New Cold War.

 Be that as it may, I have full faith in Macedonians that they will bravely resist this aggression and fight for their sovereignty and security, and I don’t expect them to capitulate like the divided Ukrainians did so early in the game.
 Instead, I see them embodying the spirit of Syrians in pushing back against this external offensive and protecting their cherished country.
 All in all, it might take a bit more time than initially expected, but I do predict that Balkan Stream will eventually be created and that Russian gas will continue being pumped through the region.

-Andrew Korybko is the political analyst and journalist for Sputnik who currently lives and studies in Moscow.
 The English translation of the source interview is exclusive for ORIENTAL REVIEW.